sanjaybasu/claimsrisk/README.md

 ## Machine Learning for Risk Adjustment

-Based on the paper:
+Code for the paper:

   > Do machine learning and social determinants of health indicators improve healthcare risk adjustment?
   >
   > Jeremy A. Irvin, Andrew A. Kondrich, Michael Ko, Pranav Rajpurkar, Behzad Haghgoo, Bruce E. Landon, Robert Phillips, Stephen Petterson, Andrew Y. Ng, Sanjay Basu

-Includes a script `preprocess.py` to transform CSV files containing demographic and diagnoses information into processed inputs for learning models, and `train.py` which trains a LightGBM model using 3-fold CV on this formatted data.
+Given patient demographic and diagnoses information for a collection of patients, predict prospective insurance cost using a trained LightGBM Regression Model as described in our paper.

 ## Usage